godaddy/engineering/_posts/2019-08-08-kubernetes-gated-deployments.md

 ## Kubernetes Gated Deployments in production

-We have replaced log analysis of a single canary pod that some of our services used with `Kubernetes Gated Deployments`, and we have been using the New Relic response time decision plugin for a while with some production services.
+We have replaced log analysis of a single canary pod that some of our services used with Kubernetes Gated Deployments, and we have been using the New Relic response time decision plugin for a while with some production services.
 It has already detected and rolled back a performance regression that resulted from calling a new API with increased response times and has given engineers more